 If you downloaded a ZIP file containing the software, unpackage the file properly.
 If using WinZip, for example, select Actions > Extract.
 Do not unpackage by copying the files from the WinZip window and pasting to a directory, as this corrupts the directory structure of the installation files, causing the installation to fail.
 After unpackaging the ZIP file, double-click install.exe to launch the application installer.

-- 3 Make sure you have a license.xml file.
-You need this to install the application. - 4 Follow the on-screen prompts for installing the application.
+3 Follow the on-screen prompts for installing the application.